mlochbaum/BQN/commentary/problems.md

 ### Strands go left to right
 This is the best ordering, since it's consistent with `⟨⋄⟩` lists.
 And code in a strand probably shouldn't have side effects anyway.
 Still, it's an odd little tack-on to say separators *and strands* go left to right, and it complicates the implementation a little.

-### Should have a rounding function
-There is a standard way to round floats—to nearest integer, ties to even—but it's fairly hard to implement and would have to be specially recognized for performance.
-It would be nice to have a better way to access this.

 ### Primitive name capitalization
 I went with "Index of" and "Less Than or Equal to" but the last word blends into surrounding text.
 Should they be fully capitalized or hyphenated?

 ## Solved problems

 Problems that existed in mainstream APL or a transitional BQN that have in my opinion been put to rest (while in some cases introducing new problems).
 Listed in reverse chronological order by time solved, by my recollection.

+### Trigonometry
+Solved with namespaces. dzaima/BQN uses `•math` to expose math functions, but it could also be provided in a system library (still deciding).
+It's up to the implementation how the functions are implemented.

+There are a lot of standard functions and I don't want to use separate primitives or a menu-style primitive like APL Circle for them.
+You can define all the functions eventually if you use complex exponential and take real and imaginary parts and inverses, but this doesn't sound well-suited for implementation.
+And there should be a math library that gives you the standard functions with normal names, but how will it be implemented?

+### Should have a rounding function
+Also placed in the math namespace.

+There is a standard way to round floats—to nearest integer, ties to even—but it's fairly hard to implement and would have to be specially recognized for performance.
+It would be nice to have a better way to access this.

 ### Array reductions are annoying
 There are really three kinds of reduction a BQN programmer might want to use.